-On behalf of the Congress Party, Patel won a seat in Bombay’s Constituent Assembly.
+Patel won a seat in Bombay’s Constituent Assembly on behalf of the Congress Party.
 He participated in the crucial Advisory Committee and was more engaged in Committee stages than in plenary discussions.
-His contributions to the talks occurred early in creating the constitution.
+His contributions to the talks occurred early in creating the Constitution.
 At the same time, the Assembly considered the interim recommendations of the Sub-committees on Fundamental Rights and Minority Rights.

 Contribution After the Independence

 Sardar Vallabhbhai Patel was instrumental in integrating India after the country gained its independence.
-By going to distant locations and border regions, he urged the princely state leaders to merge and become a part of One India – One Nation.
+He urged the princely state leaders to merge and become a part of One India – One Nation by going to distant locations and border regions.
 After India gained independence, he joined as its first home minister and the head of its armed forces.
 He then rose to become India’s first Deputy Prime Minister.
 He was one of the three leaders that oversaw India’s government from 1947 to 1950.

 Demise and Legacy of Sardar Vallabbhai Patel

-Around the middle of 1950, his health worsened, bringing him to Mumbai in December.
+Around mid 1950, his health worsened, bringing him to Mumbai in December.
 He passed away on December 15, 1950, after a second heart attack.
-In 1980, the Sardar Patel National Memorial was inaugurated at Ahmedabad’s Moti Shahi Mahal.
+1980 the Sardar Patel National Memorial was inaugurated at Ahmedabad’s Moti Shahi Mahal.
 He was honored with a massive dam named the Sardar Sarovar Dam in Gujarat on the River Narmada.
 In addition, Patel is honored by having his name attached to the international airport in Ahmedabad and several educational institutions.